ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

 <img src="images/question_12.png" alt="question 12">

 ### Answer
- **Motivation for not a Sparse table**, it is likely that every coordinate indicated in the question is going to need an associated value for each longitude and latitude value therefore, our data is not sparse.
+ **Motivation for NOT a Sparse table**, it is likely that every coordinate indicated in the question is going to need an associated value for each longitude and latitude value therefore, our data is not sparse.